Time Management and Organization

-To supplement this workshop, students can call the Learning Skills office at 717-245-1734 or go to Biddle House to request one-on-one time management, organizational, and/or study strategy tutorial sessions with trained Peer Advisors, weekdays from noon to 4 p.m.
+To supplement these workshops, students can call the Learning Skills office at 717-245-1734 or go to the Academic Advising desk in Biddle House to request one-on-one time management, organizational, and/or study strategy tutorial sessions with trained Peer Advisors, weekdays from noon to 4 p.m.

-- myHomework tracks homework, tests, projects and lessons.
-You can set reminders for assignments.
-Works with iPhone, iPad, Android, Kindle, Windows 8, and the Web.
-Can also work offline.
-Free (ad version) or $1.99/year option that lets you enter classes by schedule.
+- myHomework is well-liked app that works with iPhone, iPad, Android, Kindle, Windows 8, and the Web.
+It syncs across devices and can also work offline.
+Free (version) or $1.99/year option that lets you enter classes by schedule.
+(Review)

-- Schedule Planner is a to-do app that works with iPhone, iPad, Android, and Kindle.
-You can easily plan your day by color-coded categories, and then track your planned time vs. actual time spent on those tasks.
-Includes alerts and notifications.
-Creates a colorful diagram that shows how you spent your time each day.
-Integrates with iCal, the iOS calendar, or Google Calendar.
+- Schedule Planner works with iPhone, iPad, Android, and Kindle.
+Plan your day by color-coded categories and then see charts of your planned time vs. time spent on those tasks.
+Integrates with iCal and Google Calendar.
 Free version and pro version for $6.99.

-Sleep If U Can Alarm gives you two options to silent the alarm: 1) Shake your phone; or 2) Physically go the place shown on your screen (that you previously set up, like the bathroom sink) and take a picture.
-Here’s a demo clip.
-Available for $1.99 for IOS and free for Android.
+- Alarmy Pro gives you two options to silent the alarm: 1) Shake your phone; or 2) Go the place shown on your screen (that you previously set up, like the bathroom sink) and take a picture.
+Here’s a demo clip. $1.99 for iOS; free for Android.